simoncocchi/sherl-sdk-js/CONTRIBUTING.md

 ### Git Commit Messages

+We use [semantic-release](https://github.com/semantic-release/semantic-release) for automated version management and package publishing.

-Guidelines for commit messages are based on [Angular contributors guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
+Guidelines for commit messages are based on [AngularJS contributors guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).

 A commit message should be structured as follow: